Updated September 2020

 My favorite West Orange Trail date is a 4.5-mile bike ride followed by a pizza from Michael's Ali Coal-Fired Pizza and beer from Crooked Can Brewery at Plant Street Market.
 The trail leads you straight to the market where there are multiple bike racks, a huge outdoor patio, and about a dozen food and artisan vendors selling everything from BBQ to cold pressed juice and made to order donuts.
 Did I mention there’s also a craft brewery?

 True, pizza and beer will cancel out any calories you’ve burned, but it’s totally worth it.
 After working up an appetite cruising along the trail, Plant Street Market is an ideal place to refuel.
 My boyfriend and I typically spend a few leisurely hours here, especially if the weather is nice.
 Just make sure you give yourself ample time to ride back and return your bikes before the rental shop closes down for the day.

 While you’re here, it’s also worth taking a stroll through downtown Winter Garden.
-Stop for a coffee at Axum Coffee, conduct a mini pub crawl, or just take in the local sights.
-You can even join a food tour with Winter Garden Food Tours on select days.
+Stop for a coffee at Axum Coffee or an espresso at Rosallie, conduct a mini pub crawl, or just take in the local sights.
 The center of town is just several minutes from Plant Street Market on foot.

 Here are a few activities to check out during your visit:

 - Fridays on the Plaza: live music from 7-9pm

 - Winter Garden Farmers Market: Saturdays from 8am-1pm